pat357/My-Charging-Controller/README.md

 ###### MC's Charging Controller
-###### mcc README ( 201803161 )
+###### mcc README ( 201803211 )
 ###### MCMotherEffin' @ XDA Developers

 ###### Copyright (c) 2018 Jaymin " MCMotherEffin' " Suthar.
 All rights reserved.

 ##### Legal

-* This file is a part of the project "MC's Charging Controller ( mcc )"
+* This file is a part of the project "MC's Charging Controller ( mcc )".

-* I MCMotherEffin', hereby declare that mcc is originally distributed from me under the terms of the GNU GPL v3 and you are allowed to use, modify or re-distribute the work done for mcc under v3 or any later version of GNU GPL as published by the Free Software Foundation provided that this declaration and the above copyright is included
+* I MCMotherEffin', hereby declare that mcc is originally distributed from me under the terms of the GNU GPL v3 and you are allowed to use, modify or re-distribute the work done for mcc under v3 or any later version of GNU GPL as published by the Free Software Foundation provided that this declaration and the above copyright is included.

-* mcc was entirely written to help people extend their device's battery by controlling charging, without any kind of WARRANTY, and I will not take responsibility for any damage, or just anything bad happened
+* mcc was entirely written to help people extend their device's battery by controlling charging, without any kind of WARRANTY, and I will not take responsibility for any damage, or just anything bad happened.

-* Finally, you should obtain a copy of the GNU GPL v3 from [here](http://gnu.org/licenses/)
+* Finally, you should obtain a copy of the GNU GPL v3 from [here](http://gnu.org/licenses/).

 ### Links